mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 ## Highlights

 - I left the country for two weeks, and TinyPilot ran smoothly without me.
-- A pipe burst in the TinyPilot office, leading to near-disaster.
+- A pipe burst in the TinyPilot office, leading to a near-disaster.
 - I'm searching for the right balance between reactive and proactive work.

 ## Goal Grades